slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 "If aren’t willing to get mocked, you’ll never be able to lead." (...)
 "You lead by willing to walk alone."
 -- Naval Ravikant*

-> *"A leader is best when people barely know he exists, when his work is done, his aim fulfilled, they will say: we did it ourselves."
--- Lao Tzu*

 > *"The only thing that gives orders is balls."
 -- Tony Montana*